Scotty-Scott-1/holbertonschool-higher_level_programming/python-data_structures/README.md

 ### Task 1
 Secure access to an element in a list

-[!IMPORTANT]Write a function that retrieves an element from a list.
+:warning: Write a function that retrieves an element from a list.
 - [x] Prototype: def element_at(my_list, idx):
 - [x] If idx is negative, the function should return None
 - [x] If idx is out of range (> of number of element in my_list), the function should return None